National Black Catholic Congress: Founding

 NABCA proposed a revived Congress in the late 80s, after which they brought in the NBCCC and NBSC for further planning.

 The first meeting was held in 1987, and featured a series of inculturated "Gospel Masses", an African-American form of the Catholic Mass that had emerged in recent decades as part of the Black Catholic Movement.
 They also developed a pastoral plan, which was to inform and govern Black ministry in dioceses around the country.

 Subsequent gatherings

 The Congress convened every five years after the inaugural gathering, and in the 1990s funded the construction of the Our Mother of Africa Chapel in the Basilica of the National Shrine of the Immaculate Conception in Washington, DC.
-It was proposed that they instead raise ~$10M for the Institute for Black Catholic Studies at XULA, publishing control of “Lead Me, Guide Me” (the standard Black Catholic hymnal), and an endowment for scholarships for Black seminarians, but Bishop Ricard is said to have nixed that plan.

 21st century

 In 2017, Bishop Roy E. Campbell was elected president of the NBCC, succeeding Ricard.

 In March 2021, the NBCC announced that due to the COVID-19 pandemic, the 2022 gathering would be pushed to 2023.